smwaqas89/VicsSearch/README.md

 See [TROUBLESHOOTING.md](TROUBLESHOOTING.md) for common issues and solutions.

 **Common Issues:**
-- Port 5000 conflict on macOS → Use port 8080 (default)
 - Ollama not running → Start with `ollama serve`
 - OCR not working → Install Tesseract: `brew install tesseract`